How to Get Your White Shoes Looking Brand New

 - Use a damp cloth to rinse away excess soap

-While you shouldn't try to use bleach on delicate fabrics like leather or suede, it's effective at returning canvas sneakers to their original bright white colour.
+While you shouldn’t try to use bleach on delicate fabrics like leather or suede, it’s effective at returning canvas sneakers to their original bright white color.
 Follow these steps:

-- Add one tablespoon of bleach to 1 litre of water and stir
+- Add one tablespoon of bleach to one quart of water and stir

 - Dip a brush or white cloth in the mixture